Miley Cyrus: Artistry

-Musical style and influence
+Influences and musical style

 Cyrus credits singers Elvis Presley (left) and Britney Spears (right) as influences.

-Miley Cyrus has been described mainly as a pop singer who has also developed a rock style.
-Her music has also spanned many other different genres including teen pop, country, hip hop, and psychedelic.
+Cyrus has mainly been described as a pop singer, although her later work has earned her the title of a "millennial ambassador" for rock music.
+Her music has also incorporated elements of many other different genres including country, hip-hop, indie, and psychedelic.
 Cyrus has cited Elvis Presley as her biggest inspiration.
 She has also cited artists such as Madonna, Lana Del Rey, Dolly Parton, Timbaland, Whitney Houston, Christina Aguilera, Joan Jett, Lil Kim, Shania Twain, Hanson, OneRepublic, and Britney Spears as influences.
 Since the beginning of her music career, Cyrus has been described as being predominantly a pop artist.
 Her Hannah Montana 2: Meet Miley Cyrus debut studio effort was characterized as sounding similar to her releases as "Hannah Montana" featuring a pop-rock and bubblegum pop sound.
 Cyrus hoped that the release of Breakout (2008) would help distance her from this sound; the record featured Cyrus experimenting with various genres.
 Cyrus co-wrote eight songs for the album and was quoted as saying: "I just hope this record showcases that, more than anything, I'm a [song]writer."
 The songs on her early releases feature lyrics on the topics of love and relationships.